jersou/studio-pack-generator/README.md

 # Studio-Pack-Generator

-This project convert a tree file or RSS URL to [Studio](https://github.com/marian-m12l/studio) pack zip, see file structure below.
+This project convert a folder or a RSS URL to [Studio](https://github.com/marian-m12l/studio) pack zip, see file structure below.

 ## Quick start